Efficient Shortest Paths in Scale-Free Networks with Underlying Hyperbolic Geometry: Bidirectional Breadth-First Search

 \subsection{Bidirectional Search and Alternation Strategies}

-In an unweighted and undirected graph $G = (V, E)$, a BFS finds the shortest path between two vertices $s, t \in V$ by starting at $s$ and exploring the graph level after level, where the $i$th level $L^s_i$ contains the vertices with distance $i$ to $s$.
+In an unweighted and undirected graph $G = (V, E)$, a BFS finds the shortest path between two vertices $s, t \in V$ by starting at $s$ and exploring the graph in levels, where the $i$th level $L^s_i$ contains the vertices with distance $i$ to $s$.
 More formally, the BFS starts with the set $L^s_0 = \{s\}$ on level $0$.
-Assuming the first $i$ levels $L^s_1, \dots, L^s_i$ have been computed already, one obtains the next level $L^s_{i+1}$ as the set of neighbors of vertices in level $L^s_i$ that are not contained in earlier layers.
-Computing $L^s_{i+1}$ from $L^s_i$ is called an \emph{exploration step}, which is obtained by \emph{exploring the edges} between vertices in $L^s_i$ and $L^s_{i+1}$.
+Assuming the levels $L^s_0, \dots, L^s_i$ have been computed already, one obtains the next level $L^s_{i+1}$ as the set of neighbors of vertices in level $L^s_i$ that are not contained in earlier levels.
+Computing $L^s_{i+1}$ from $L^s_i$ is called an \emph{exploration step}, obtained by \emph{exploring the edges} between vertices in $L^s_i$ and~$L^s_{i+1}$.

 The bidirectional BFS runs two BFSs simultaneously.
-The \emph{forward search} starts at $s$ and the \emph{backward search} starts at $t$.
+The \emph{forward search} starts at $s$ and the \emph{backward search} starts at~$t$.
 The shortest path between the two vertices can then be obtained, once the search spaces of the forward and backward search touch.
 Since the two searches cannot actually be run simultaneously, they alternate depending on their progress.
 When exactly the two searches alternate is determined by the \emph{alternation strategy}.
 Note that we only swap after full exploration steps, i.e., we never explore only half of level $i$ of one search before continuing with the other.
 This has the advantage that we can be certain to know the shortest path once a vertex is found by both searches.

-In the following we define the \emph{greedy alternation strategy} as introduced by Borassi and Natale~\cite{DBLP:conf/esa/BorassiN16} and show that it is not much worse than any other alternation strategy.
-Assume the latest layers of the forward and backward searches are $L^s_i$ and $L^t_j$, respectively.
+In the following we define the \emph{greedy alternation strategy} as introduced by Borassi and Natale~\cite{bn-kaabra-16} and show that it is not much worse than any other alternation strategy.
+Assume the latest levels of the forward and backward searches are $L^s_i$ and $L^t_j$, respectively.
 Then the next exploration step of the forward search would cost time proportional to $c^s_i \coloneqq \sum_{v\in L^s_i} \deg(v)$, while the cost for the backward search is $c^t_j \coloneqq \sum_{v\in L^t_j} \deg(v)$.
 The \emph{greedy alternation strategy} then greedily continues with the search that causes the fewer cost in the next exploration step, i.e., it continues with the forward search if $c^s_i \le c^t_j$ and with the backward search otherwise.